Designated by the Hereditary Neuropathy Foundation as a Center of Excellence

 About Charcot-Marie-Tooth Disease

-Charcot-Marie-Tooth disease affects one in 2,500 people and is one of the most common inherited neurological disorders.
+Charcot-Marie-Tooth (CMT) disease affects one in 2,500 people and is one of the most common inherited neurological disorders.
 The disease was named in 1886 after the three physicians who first described it, Jean Marie Charcot and Pierre Marie in France and Howard Tooth in England.

 CMT is an inherited genetic disease.
 Defective genes affect the proteins involved in the structure and function of the peripheral nerves.
 This nerve damage, or neuropathy, causes muscle weakness and possible loss of sensation.
 The extremities are most commonly affected, especially the feet and legs.